-- (1) Blood glucose monitors and blood glucose testing strips. - (2) Blood glucose monitors designed to assist the visually impaired. - (3) Insulin pumps and all related necessary supplies. - (4) Ketone urine testing strips. - (5) Lancets and lancet puncture devices. - (6) Pen delivery systems for the administration of insulin. - 10 (7) Podiatric devices to prevent or treat diabetes-related 11 complications. - (8) Insulin syringes. - (9) Visual aids, excluding eyewear, to assist the visually impaired with proper dosing of insulin. - (b) Every-A health care service plan contract, except a specialized health care service plan contract, that is issued, amended, delivered, or renewed on or after January 1, 2000, that covers prescription benefits shall include coverage for the following prescription items if the items are determined to be medically necessary: - (1) Insulin.
+- (1) Blood glucose monitors and blood glucose testing strips. - (2) Blood glucose monitors designed to assist the visually impaired. - (3) Insulin pumps and all related necessary supplies. - (4) Ketone urine testing strips. - (5) Lancets and lancet puncture devices. - (6) Pen delivery systems for the administration of insulin. - (7) Podiatric devices to prevent or treat diabetes-related complications. - (8) Insulin syringes.

-- (2) Prescriptive medications for the treatment of diabetes. - (3) Glucagon. - (c) The copayments and deductibles for the benefits specified in subdivisions (a) and (b) shall not exceed those established for similar benefits within the given plan. - (d) (1) Notwithstanding subdivision (c), a health care service plan contract that is issued, amended, or renewed on or after January 1, 2024, shall not impose a deductible on an insulin prescription drug and shall not impose a copayment on an insulin prescription drug that exceeds thirty-five dollars (\$35) for a 30-day supply. - (2) For a health care service plan contract that is a "high deductible health plan" under the definition set forth in Section 223(c)(2) of Title 26 of the United States Code, paragraph (1) shall apply only to an insulin prescription drug that is included as preventive care for the purposes of Section 223(c)(2)(C) of Title 26 of the United States Code. - (3) When the state has the capacity to label or produce an 40 insulin prescription drug, the copayment limitation in paragraph
+- (9) Visual aids, excluding eyewear, to assist the visually impaired with proper dosing of insulin. - (b) Every-A health care service plan contract, except a specialized health care service plan contract, that is issued, amended, delivered, or renewed on or after January 1, 2000, that covers prescription benefits shall include coverage for the following prescription items if the items are determined to be medically necessary: - (1) Insulin. - (2) Prescriptive medications for the treatment of diabetes. - (3) Glucagon. - (c) The copayments and deductibles for the benefits specified in subdivisions (a) and (b) shall not exceed those established for similar benefits within the given plan. - (d) (1) Notwithstanding subdivision (c), a health care service plan contract that is issued, amended, or renewed on or after January 1, 2026, shall not impose a copayment on an insulin prescription drug that exceeds thirty-five dollars (\$35) for a 30-day supply, and shall not impose a deductible, coinsurance, or any other cost sharing on an insulin prescription drug. - (2) Notwithstanding paragraph (1), if a health care service plan contract is a high deductible health plan, as defined in Section

-SB 90 -4-
+SB 40 -4-